stevevance/Chicago-Crash-Browser/README.md

 [Demo](http://gridchicago.com/crashes/index.php#lat=41.857719&lon=-87.661216&get=yes&zoom=18) - will load the intersection of 18th Street and Blue Island Avenue.

-Crash data for Chicago in 2005-2011 where a bicyclist or pedestrian was the first point of impact by a driver's automobile, as collected by responding law enforcement and maintained by the Illinois Department of Transportation.
+The Chicago Crash Browser is an interface for the automobile crash data from the Illinois Department of Transportation (IDOT).
+Crash data for Chicago in 2005-2011 where a bicyclist or pedestrian was the first point of impact by a driver's automobile, as collected by responding law enforcement and maintained by IDOT.

 ##History
 * First Chicago bike crash map created in February 2011